peterkuma/ml-clouds-2021/README.md

 Options:

   degree: VALUE       Degree.
 One of: 0 (absolute value) or 1 (trend).
 Default: 0.
   relative: VALUE     Plot relative to CERES.
 One of: true or false.
 Default: true.
   normalized: VALUE   Plot normaized CERES.
 One of: true, false, only.
 Default: false.
   with_ref: VALUE     Plot reference row.
 One of: true, false.
 Default: true.
+  label_start: VALUE  Start plot labels with letter VALUE.
+Default: a.

 Examples: